linaphp/lina/README.md

 # Lina PHP - lightweight and blazing fast static blog generator

 **Lina** is an opinionated flat-file CMS for who want a simple and fast blog.
-The template using Blade template engine, so you can use all Blade features.
+Lina uses Blade template engine, so you can use all Blade features.

 ## Features
 - **Blazing fast**: Lina is a lightweight and superfast static blog generator.